 The LIFT jets would be the bridge to Poland’s front-line fighters, after pilots train on its 28 modernized PZL-130 Orlik TC-II basic and intermediate turboprop trainers.
 The RFP also indicates that the new jets will have secondary duties of air policing and light attack, which will help offset the loss of the SU-22s.
 That requirement was downgraded in the v2.0 proposal, and Poland has since begun leaning toward UAVs for the close support role – a plus in “small wars,” but a vulnerability in conflicts against more sophisticated opponents.

-Alenia’s M346 Master.
+Alenia’s M346 Master (Winner).
 This aircraft is mostly sub-sonic, but has limited low-supersonic capability under the right circumstances.
 M346s have become a consistent contender in advanced trainer competitions.
 They are the outgrowth of a joint program with Russia that also produced the very similar Yak-130, which is Russia’s next generation trainer and light attack aircraft.
 Unlike the Yak-130, however, the M346 is only a jet trainer; its light attack version is “under development.”

 The M-346 currently has 3 customers: Italy and Singapore are using it, and Israel has ordered it.
 The United Arab Emirates selected it as their next trainer, though negotiations have been stalled for year now.
+Poland picked it, despite its lack of multi-role capability, because it was the only bid that came in within Poland’s budget.

 T-50 Golden Eagle from Korea Aerospace & Lockheed Martin.
-At first glance, this competitor appears to have all the advantages.
+At first glance, this competitor appeared to have all the advantages.
 It’s a fully supersonic trainer like the T-38, could be fitted in ways that would make it a cheap but effective reserve fighter force in times of need, offers the prospect of improving relations with a growing Asian economy, and is backed by the same American firm that sold Poland its F-16s.

 Did Not Bid